lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    where -25 and 25 are the boundaries, 50 the number of bins, 1e-8 the tolerance, and 119.8 the temperature.
-A file named PMF.dat has been created, and contains the free energy profile in Kcal/mol.
+    where -25 and 25 are the boundaries, 50 is the number of bins, 1e-8 the tolerance, and 119.8 the temperature.
+A file named PMF.dat has been created and contains the free energy profile in Kcal/mol.

 **Results**